bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 [ The "img" bundle. ]
 This bundle allows for an raster image to be shown.
-In addition, for HTML translation it is also possible to allow for a Canvas element to be created such that the image can be edited manually.
+For certain HTML translation such as NislideJs it would also setup a Canvas to allow this raster image to be edited and saved back to the server.

     ```img{viewport:10 10,width:30}
-    \image "flog.png"
+    \image "flog.png" "flog.eps"
-    \edit
-    \color #476fc7
-    \color #ae241c
+    \color "#476fc7" "#ae241c"
     ```

-The \edit command allows for the image to be edited when translation backend is HTML.
-This would have created an Canvas element such that it is used to show the raster image and allow for user to draw lines and apply eraser to it--sort like a whiteboard.
+The \image command expresses a list of image files to be loaded.
+All the image files are to express the same image except in different
+formats: this allows for the translation backend to choose the appropriate format as it might not have support for all image formats.

 The \color command expresses a list of predefined colors to be accompanying an INPUT element that is to show a color-chooser dialog.

-Note that the edited image can be sent to the server to be saved.
-So far the "niserver" has to be running as the HTTP server.
-It processes the "/post" URL that is sent after user has "submitted" the edited image.
+The color must be in HEX forms with a leading hash mark.

 [ The "dia" bundle. ]